marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

 The Excel implementation needs some additional data, like the current worksheet and the row number.
-But both those values can be stored in the class itself - the worksheet will not change between addRow calls - a table is displayed on one sheet only.
+But both those values can be stored in the class itself - the worksheet will not change between addRow calls, so a table is displayed on one sheet only.
 And the row number depends on how many times the function has already been called.
 To achieve this we need to drop the "static" keyword (`static is bad`_, anyway) and deal with some full-fledged objects::